tesselode/tactile/readme.md

 - `negative` is the name of a button detector.
 This will be assigned to the negative side.
 - `positive` is the name of a button detector.
 This will be assigned to the positive side.

+`input:removeAxisDetector(name)`

+Removes an axis detector.

+- `name` is the name of the axis detector.

 ### Axes

 `input:addAxis(name, detectors)`